erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 ## 2/18/2020 Starting Analysis of Rubio transcriptomes
 * Created `Rubio_coldata.csv`.
 Had to manually change dashes to underscores because these where in the SRA metadata.
 R does not like these.
 Also had to remove `_1` in `Rubio_counts` because this was an artifact of how I named my PE samples.
 They kep this underscore 1 through to the end of the experiment.
 * Added `Rubio_coldata.csv` condition data to the `All_coldata.csv` I'm creating to plot PCAs at the end of my analysis.
+* Finished preliminary analysis of Rubio transcriptomes.
+The formula used to perform differential expression analysis was `~ Condition`.
+Each treatment type was compared to the `Control_untreated` sample.

+## 2/19/2020 Analyzing Probiotic Transcriptomes
+* Created `Probiotic_coldata.csv`.
+As for the Rubio transcriptomes, manually removed the `_1` from all the samples.
+Added the probiotic experiment Coldata to the `All_coldata.csv` spreadsheet.
+* The transcript headers for the `Probiotic_transcript_count_matrix,csv` do not have any XM headers.
+Was there an issue with the assembly or annotation?
+Going to check the other C. virginica transcript_count_matrix.csv files before proceeding to make sure I don't have to re-run anything else.
+* The data set includes samples from two treatments and three timepoints.
+There are three treatment replicates, but no replicates within treatment for each time point.
+PCA plots on rlog transformed counts show that a large portion of the variation is determined by the effect of time rather than the effect of treatment.
+To control for this effect, DESeq2 formula will be `~ Time + Condition` to control for the effect of time.